What is Takt Time?

 Lead Time vs. Cycle Time

-Lead time measures the time elapsed between order and delivery, thus it measures your production process from your customer’s perspective.
-Cycle time starts when the actual work begins on the unit and ends when it is ready for delivery.
+Lead Time measures the time elapsed between order and delivery.
+In other words, it measures your production process from your customer's perspective.
+Cycle Time starts when the actual work begins on the unit, and ends when it is ready for delivery.
+In other words, Cycle Time measures the completion rate and Lead Time measures the arrival rate.

-Aim to balance your cycle time with your takt time, which measures demand – not your lead time, which measures customer waiting times.
+Aim to balance your Cycle Time with your Takt Time, which measures demand -- not your Lead Time, which measures customer waiting times.

 Measuring Takt Time, Cycle Time and Lead Time